Donald Trump's lawyers ask judge to walk away from criminal case, echoing allegations of political bias - ExBulletin

 - Donald Trump’s lawyers ask judge to walk away from criminal case, echoing allegations of political bias

-- Amazon Sale: Exclusive Amazon Wardrobe Refresh Sale on Luxury Brands, Treat yourself to opulence and elevate your wardrobe
+- Amazon Sale: Amazon Wardrobe Refresh Sale – Exclusive Jewelry Deals to Elevate Your Look

-- Google reveals a wealth of new features for Android and Wear OS devices

-- Dozens feared dead after two trains collide in India – BBC News